 Before giving in to a surge of emotion

-During the two-minute commercial breaks in the TV programmes
+During the two-minutes commercial breaks in the TV programmes

 While falling asleep